chiff-app/chiff-cli/README.md

 Package is available on PyPi.
 The easiest way is to use [_pipx_](https://github.com/pypa/pipx): `pipx install chiff`.
 This should install `chiff` and `chiffd` to your shell.
-To set up the ssh-agent, you can run `chiff setup`.
+To set up the ssh-agent, you can run `chiff init`.
 This sets up `chiffd` as a background script and adds the following to your `~/.ssh/config`:

 ```
 Host *